 “From my wife, Julie.
-The concept of turning the world’s fastest growing plant into a product was easy to understand and after a year of planning we launched the Cheeky Panda in 2016.
+The concept of turning the world’s fastest growing plant into a product was easy to understand and after a year of planning we launched The Cheeky Panda in 2016.
 Today, 70% of our customer base comes from retail, the other 30% from businesses.
-We can be found at retailers including Boots, WH Smith, Amazon, Ocado, Aldi and Morrions and in over 1,000 independent stores in the UK.”
+We can be found in retailers including Boots, WH Smith, Amazon, Ocado, Aldi and Morrions as well as over 1,000 independent stores and counting in the UK.”

-Where are you based and tell us about the supply chain?
+Where are you based and tell us about your supply chain?

-Our packaging is either biodegradable, recyclable, or completely plastic free!
-We are working towards eliminating all plastic from our range by 2020.
+Our packaging is either biodegradable, recyclable, or completely plastic free and we are working towards eliminating all plastic from our range by 2020.
 Larger boxed orders arrive loose and unwrapped.

-We are the first Vegan tissue in the UK.
-Our ranges are Vegan & Cruelty Free.
+We are the first Vegan tissue in the UK – our ranges are Vegan and Cruelty Free.
 We don’t test on animals, or use any animal derived ingredients.”

 “Spruce trees take 12-15 years to harvest, while one acre of Bamboo produces 15 times more than an acre of trees.
 In a world of stretched resources it’s a much more sustainable solution than flushing away our forests.
 And Bamboo is a grass so it regrows from the root meaning that there is no soil erosion and no fertilisers are required, unlike trees which when cut from the root need to be removed and replanted.

-Bamboo grows up to 1 meter a day.
-Bamboo absorbs 30% more carbon and releases 35% more oxygen than trees helping combat global warming.
+Bamboo grows up to one metre a day and it absorbs 30% more carbon and releases 35% more oxygen than trees, helping combat global warming.